Winter is the perfect time for gardeners to give back by volunteering time, while our gardens lie dormant!

-Keep track of—and get rewarded—for your service with the Rewards Volunteers app, created by Cabot Creamery.
-Each hour you log in the app gives you another chance to win prizes for yourself or the organization where you volunteer.
+Keep track of—and then get rewarded—for your service with the Rewards Volunteers app, created by Cabot Creamery.
+Each hour you log in the app gives you another chance to win prizes for yourself or the organization where you are volunteering.
 And since your hours also post to Facebook, each “like” also increases your chances to win.
 Download the app now.

-Looking for a volunteer opportunity that combines your favorite hobby with doing good?
+Looking for a volunteering opportunity that combines your favorite hobby with doing good?
 Use these resources to find a match in your area:

 VolunteerMatch.org brings “good people and good causes together.”

-The United Way has an online form you can fill out to determine where there’s a need for your time, skills, and energy.
+The United Way has an online search you can use to determine where there’s a need for your time, skills, and energy.

-All For Good exists solely to help match people willing to volunteer and organizations who need their help.
+All For Good exists solely to help match people interesting in volunteering with organizations that need their help.

 Know of more great places to volunteer your gardening talents that you’d like to share?
 Send them to us @ firstname.lastname@example.org.